Commencement-Technology/rest-api-goit-NodeJS/README.md

 ## Acknowledgments

-I extend my sincere gratitude to the entire team at [GoIT](https://goit.global/us/) for their unwavering guidance and support during my enriching journey through the Fullstack Bootcamp.
-This comprehensive 10-month program has equipped me with valuable skills across various modules, and I am particularly grateful for the in-depth learning experience in Node.js, which serves as the final module in this transformative bootcamp.
+Big thanks to [@GoIT](https://goit.global/us/) for their valuable guidance and support during the completion of the 3rd Node.js homework.

 ## Languages and Tools: